frankkramer-lab/DrNote/README.md

 - For the GSC EMEA/Medline datasets, the labels were not correctly filtered for the `CHEM` label class in all instances.
 - Due to a too strict regular expression, detected `Chemical` entries for PubTator were only considered if a MeSH code given.
 - For GSC EMEA/Medline datasets, in the cTAKES outputs the UMLS tags were wrongfully used over the MedicationMentions tags.
-- The character spans of cTAKES yields broken values due to unsupported umlaut characters.
+- The character spans of cTAKES yield broken values due to unsupported umlaut characters.
 The broken character spans are now fixed using a workaround.

 The evaluation was re-run with a corrected evaluation pipeline.
 However, due to constant changes in the WikiData, the results may vary.
 For instance, due to substantial changes in the WikiData graph structure, the SPARQL query to find medication entities was changed from the previous query